GNithianandam/GNithianandam.github.io/README.md

 Hi there!
 I hold a Master's degree in Robotics and Autonomous Systems from the University of Bath and a Bachelor's degree in Electrical and Electronics Engineering from the University of Brighton.
-Currently, I contribute to innovative projects at P2i Limited and have previously played a key role at Brillopak Limited.
-My work at Brillopak included the development of high-speed pick and place robotic systems and designing control systems for various industries.
+Currently, work at Diamond Light Source (Synchrotron) as a senior PLC engineer.
-Beyond my professional roles, I have a keen interest in non-invasive brain classification tasks.Explore my portfolio to learn more about my projects and experiences!
+Beyond my professional roles, I do running and swimming!

 [Email](mailto:g.nithianandam@gmail.com) / [LinkedIn](https://www.linkedin.com/in/gokulan-nithianandam) / [GitHub](https://github.com/GNithianandam)